Ehlers-Danlos Syndrome

 Myopathic Ehlers-Danlos syndrome

-Myopathic EDS (mEDS) is a milder subtype of EDS which causes very floppy muscles which may seem very poorly developed at birth, but which improve with age.
-It is possible to inherit mEDS if just one of your parents is affected, although some 'versions' of mEDS seem to require you to inherit a faulty gene from both parents.
+Myopathic EDS (mEDS) is a milder subtype of EDS which causes very floppy muscles which may seem very poorly developed at birth but which improve with age.
+It is possible to inherit mEDS if just one parent is affected although some 'versions' of mEDS seem to require inheritance of a faulty gene from both parents.

 Management of mEDS